Sarronca

-The sarronca is a Portuguese traditional musical instrument, more precisely a rubbed membranophone.
+The sarronca, zambomba, runcho or furruco is a traditional percussion musical instrument, more precisely a rubbed membranophone.
+It is typical of Portugal, Spain, where it usually accompanies villancicos, aguinaldos, and other popular songs.
+It is also used in traditional music in latin american countries such as Colombia or Venezuela.

+Form and use

 It is composed of a stretched skin over a hollow container that serves as a resonance box (which may be a can, a jug, a wooden cylinder or similar).
 The center of the skin is pierced by a wood stick or a reed, and the sound is obtained by moving the rod downward and upward, so that the rod rubs the stretched skin.
+This rod may sometimes be replaced with a rope.
+When the rod is rubbed with both hands, the vibration produced by the rod is transmitted to the skin, creating a deep and peculiar sound.